The Suzuki Violin Method is like the martial arts of music education.

 *Expanded meaning of ‘parent’ to include any caregiver, guardian, grandparent, etc who is supporting the child in the learning process.

-As with language, the child’s effort to learn an instrument should be met with sincere praise and encouragement.
+As with language, the child’s effort to learn an instrument should be met with sincere, specific praise and encouragement.
 Each child learns at their own rate, building on small steps so that each one can be mastered.
 Children are also encouraged to support each other’s efforts, fostering an attitude of generosity and cooperation.

 Standard Repertoire & Games